Samsung/tizen-docs/docs/application/web/get-started/tv/first-app.md

 >
 > For more information on configurations, see [Setting the Web Application Configuration](../../tutorials/process/setting-properties.md#set_widget).

 Since you have setup the project, edited the configuration file as and if needed.
-Let us proceed with build application.
+Proceed with build application.

 <a name="build"></a>
 ## Build Application